 - Make it easier for your child to practice new skills without leaving home

-- Allow him to stay engaged by doing things that interest him
+- Allow your child to stay engaged by doing things that interest them

 - Allow a service provider to model behaviors for family members and peers

-Working with a child in his natural environment removes one step in the learning process.
-It means he won’t need to figure out how to transfer what he’s practiced in a clinical setting to the place where he plays and lives.
+Working with children in their natural environment removes one step in the learning process.
+It means your child won’t need to figure out how to transfer what they’ve practiced in a clinical setting to the place where they play and live.

 Of course, having services available in your home and community can make a big difference to you, too.
 It means you don’t spend as much time traveling to appointments at multiple locations.
 And you may receive some “coaching” from the specialists as you go about your day.
 That can be a win-win for you.

-The Individualized Family Service Plan (IFSP) team decides where your child receives services—whether in a natural environment or not.
-This is the team that writes the plan for the types of services your child and family get once he’s found eligible for early intervention.
+The Individualized Family Service Plan (IFSP) team decides where your child receives services — whether in a natural environment or not.
+This is the team that writes the plan for the types of services your child and family get once your child is found eligible for early intervention.
 This team has a well-rounded view of what might work best for your child and family.